-With a bit of forward planning, it doesn’t have to be stressful.
+With a bit of forward planning, getting your group through the airport doesn't need to be stressful.

-Here are their top tips on making the experience as easy and hassle-free as possible:
+Here are our school travel experts' top tips on making the experience as easy and hassle-free as possible:

 Have a chat about behaviour beforehand

 It’s a really good idea to have a chat with your students with regards to your expectations of their behaviour while going through the airport.